Air Conditioner Repair Checklist

-There can be a few causes why your air conditioning won’t run: a triggered circuit breaker, incorrect thermostat settings, a shut off switch or an overflowing condensate drain pan.
+There can be a few causes why your AC unit won’t run: a blown circuit breaker, wrong thermostat settings, a shut off switch or an overflowing condensate drain pan.

 Tripped Circuit Breaker

-Your air conditioner won’t start when you have a blown breaker.
+Your system won’t start when you have a blown breaker.

-To determine if one has gotten overloaded, go to your house’s main electrical panel.
+To check if one has gotten overloaded, go to your residence’s main electrical panel.
 You can locate this silver box on the wall in the basement, garage or closet.

-- Make sure your hands and feet aren’t wet before you work on the panel or breakers.
+- Make sure your hands and feet are dry before you work on the panel or breakers.

-- Find the breaker marked “AC” and ensure it’s in the “on” position.
-If it’s triggered, the switch will be in the middle or “off” location.
+- Find the breaker labeled “AC” and ensure it’s in the “on” position.
+If it’s triggered, the switch will be in the "off" position.

-- Steadily move the switch back to the “on” spot.
-If it immediately flips again, don’t touch it and call us at 515-344-3579.
-A breaker that keeps turning off could signal your home has an electrical problem.
+- Steadily transfer the switch back to the “on” location.
+If it instantly flips again, don’t touch it and reach us at 515-344-3579.
+A breaker that keeps turning off could indicate your home has an electrical problem.

 Inaccurate Thermostat Settings

 If your thermostat isn’t giving a sign to your equipment to run, it won’t activate.

 The most important part is checking it’s set to “cool” and not “heat.”
 Otherwise your air conditioner will probably not switch on.
 You could also have warm air blowing from vents since the heater is on instead.

 - Put in new batteries if the screen is clear.
 If the readout is displaying garbled numbers, get a new thermostat.